Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

-With the right search engine optimization (SEO) practices and enhancements (more on that later), videos can go a long way in securing a higher page rank for your brand on relevant search terms.
+With the right search engine optimization (SEO) practices and enhancements (more on that later), your product video can go a long way in securing a higher page rank for your brand on relevant search terms.

 Seventy percent of businesses report that videos boost brand awareness, according to the RenderForest study.
 And 83% of marketers say that videos help to generate more leads.